Lovkush-A/personal-website/content/about-me/_index.md

 For further details on my background:

 - [Maths](/about-me/maths/).
-High level summary of my PhD research, publications, talks I gave, and events attended.
+Details on my PhD research, publications, talks, and events attended related to mathematics.
 - [Teaching](/about-me/teaching/).
 Recommended resources for teaching, slides to talks I gave, list of conferences and events I attended, list of teaching experiences.
+- [Hobbies](/about-me/hobbies/).
+Some of my interests outside of work, including Effective Altruism.